dhiradc/Analytics_Hub/Case Studies/readme.md

 🛠️ Automated Action:

-1. System creates Active Directory and email accounts.
+1. Once the "verified" status is confirmed by the HR, the system manager creates Active Directory and email accounts.
-2. Auto-assigns access to necessary tools (e.g., Jira, Confluence, Slack).
+2. It also auto-assigns the user id with access to necessary tools (e.g., Jira, Confluence, Slack).
-3. IT team receives confirmation with access details.
+3. IT team receives confirmation with access details from the system manager.

 Training & Orientation: